OneTaste: History

+According to Huet, Jones's finances cratered in 2012; Daedone subsequently pressured subordinates to find ways to pay Reese back.
+OneTaste then began its "Coaching Program" of expensive trainings for accreditations.
+It also began a boiler room operation using hard sell tactics.
+Rachel Cherwitz was employed to ensure salespersons met quotas.
+She encouraged staff to keep notes on students, including ways of exerting pressure (such as noting divorces) for further sales.
+Women staff referred to as "fluffers" were employed to give single men partners to stroke.
+According to Huet's sources, fluffers were instructed to maintain plausible deniability about tactics running afoul of prostitution laws.

+Robert Kandell sold his stake in the company for $1.5 million in 2014.
+Daedone sold her ownership of OneTaste to three participants for $12 million in 2017.
+The company stated that it received $12 million in revenue during the same year.

 Bloomberg Businessweek published an exposé of the company in June 2018.
 According to the report, OneTaste offered orgasmic meditation courses for $499 to $16,000, as well as a $60,000 annual subscription that included access to all courses.
 In October 2018, OneTaste closed all of their U.S. locations and stopped hosting in-person classes.
 By 2022, OneTaste had rebranded itself as The Institute of OM.

-In October 2022, MendoFever reported that the Mendocino County Jail discontinued its partnership with Unconditional Freedom, an organization associated with OneTaste.
-Unconditional Freedom had the same Employer Identification Number as the OneTaste Foundation, shared a mailing address with OneTaste, employed eight volunteers who have worked for OneTaste, and was promoted on OneTaste's website.

-A Netflix documentary film about OneTaste and its controversies, Orgasm Inc: The Story of OneTaste, was released on November 5, 2022.
-Prior to the release, fourteen former OneTaste members filed a lawsuit against Netflix, seeking a temporary restraining order and the removal of sexually explicit imagery that was allegedly "misappropriated" by a former OneTaste employee.
-Their request was denied by a Los Angeles judge.
-According to The Daily Beast, a former OneTaste employee stated that the lawsuit was "a last-ditch effort by OneTaste to protect its reputation" and "may be nothing more than an attempt to silence its victims, some of whom have accused the company of functioning like a cult".
-The plaintiffs withdrew their lawsuit after the documentary was released with their faces obscured.

 OneTaste opened a New York facility in autumn 2024, where the company provided orgasmic meditation lessons.
 In 2025, OneTaste also offered lessons through their Eros Platform website, and CEO Anjuli Ayer announced their intent to adopt a franchise-based business model.